elsonwu/jing-lang/GETTING_STARTED.md

 1. Check the error message - they're designed to be helpful
 2. Try the same code in the REPL to isolate the issue
 3. Look at the example programs for reference
-4. Remember that JiLang is a learning project - some features are still evolving!
+4. Remember that Jing is a learning project - some features are still evolving!

 Happy coding! 🎉